Tangible reduction in learning sample complexity with large classical samples and small quantum system: Summary and remarks

-{\em Summary.}---We have studied how a tangible quantum advantage can be achieved on the basis of a classical-quantum hybrid architecture distinct from other existing ones.
+We have studied how a tangible quantum advantage can be achieved on the basis of a classical-quantum hybrid architecture distinct from other existing ones.
 Our approach is appealing, since the proposed hybridization architecture allows classical input data, without requiring (big) classical data to be embedded into a largely superposed quantum state, for example, by implementing QRAM.
 Instead, the quantum advantage is achieved with a small-sized quantum system (only a single-qubit is required in our case).
-We applied this approach to a binary classification problem and found that the oracle designed based on [{\bf S.1}] and [{\bf S.2}] can improve the query success rate.
+We applied this approach to a binary classification problem and found that the oracle designed based on our main idea of classical-quantum hybridization, can improve the query success rate.
 This advantageous feature was attributed to the cancelation of the quantum amplitudes associated with the oracle's internal gate errors.
 Such (say) immunity could lead to a reduction of sample complexity in the PAC learning, facilitating the exploration of a large candidate space with noisy classical samples.

 Of the two recent research directions in quantum machine learning---those seeking very strong complexity-theoretic evidence of quantum superiority to be realized in a full-scale quantum computer versus providing prospects for tangible quantum advantages which can be realized with NISQ technologies---our work pertains to the latter.
 We believe that the presented results are realizable and have potential to facilitate the development of an innovative classical-quantum hybrid technologies.